ghi-electronics/BrainPad-Docs/go-beyond/csharp/intro.md

 ## Before you start
 You should have already installed Visual Studio on your computer as well as the TinyCLR extension.
 If not, please start with [System Setup](../system-setup.md) for instructions on how to do so.

 Also, you need a BrainPad and a micro USB cable to continue.
 Plug the BrainPad into the USB port of your computer.
-The red power light on the BrainPad should be on.
+The red power (PWR) light on the BrainPad should be on.

 ## Hello World
 The first step is to write some very simple code to see if your BrainPad will respond when we try to program it.
 This is usually called a "hello world" program.